Monument to the founders of Odesa: The opening ceremony

-On October 27, 2007 a large number of citizens of Odesa gathered at the opening of the monument.
+On 27 October 2007 citizens gathered at the opening of the monument.

 The solemn ceremony was made looking back to the similar of 1900: girls, uniformed as soldiers of Preobrazhensky Life Guards Regiment encircled the monument, and the ladies and gentlemen dressed in costumes of the era of the “golden age” of Catherine were walking around.

 The monument was covered with a gold cloth.
 The opening was accompanied by fireworks and salute.
 After the ceremony the Odesa Philharmonic orchestra played under Hobart Earle (USA).

 There were numerous attempts to counteract the installation of the monument in Odesa - from the highest authorities - then-President Viktor Yushchenko spoke out against the monument.
 Representatives of Ukrainian nationalist parties and movements arrived to the city especially to disrupt the opening of the monument.
 For security reasons Ekaterininskaya Square was surrounded by the police cordon that separated supporters and opponents of the ceremony.

 Dismantling and move

-Protesters unsuccessfully petitioning for the removal of the monument following the 2014 Revolution of Dignity.
+Protesters unsuccessfully petitioned for the removal of the monument following the 2014 Revolution of Dignity.

 In July 2022, amidst the Russian invasion of Ukraine, a petition to the President of Ukraine Volodymyr Zelenskyy regarding the replacement of the monument with a monument to American actor Billy Herrington received more than 25,000 votes.
 Responding to the petition, President Zelensky asked the Odesa City Council to discuss the removal of the monument.

 The monument became the object of vandalism, it was repeatedly doused with red paint, an executioner's cap was put over the empress's head, and a hangman's noose was attached to the hand of the empress's sculpture.
 The monument became surrounded by a seven-meter-high fence.

-On September 28, 2022 the Odesa City Council was unable to decide on the dismantling and relocation of the monument.
+On 28 September 2022 Odesa City Council was unable to decide on the dismantling and relocation of the monument.
+In November 2022, a petition was created on the website of the Office of the President of Ukraine proposing to exchange the Raccoon of Kherson - a raccoon stolen by Russian forces from Kherson during Russia's withdrawal from the city - for the monument.
+It received more than 6,500 signatures by 22 November 2022.

-On November 30, 2022 the City Council supported the decision to dismantle and move the monument.
+On 30 November 2022 Odesa City Council supported the decision to dismantle and move the monument.
 The decision was supported by 43 votes.
 The same day the city's website announced that the monuments would be temporarily moved to the Odesa Fine Arts Museum.
 According to a survey most Odesans supported the dismantling of the monument.
 Mayor of Odesa Gennadiy Trukhanov had been initially against the removal of the monument, but voted in favor in November 2022, referring to the polls that indicated the support for removal.

-As part of derussification in Ukraine, it was dismantled on December 28, 2022.
+As part of derussification in Ukraine, it was dismantled on 28 December 2022.